V0ldek/aligners/README.md

 ```

 That's it. `AlignedBytes<A>` owns the bytes.
 By taking a reference you get `&AlignedSlice<A>`, which is basically the same as `&[u8]`, only that its alignment is guaranteed by the type.

+## Status

+This crate is under active development and the API is unstable.
+It contains the MVP of being able to align your bytes to page or SIMD-block boundary and iterate over aligned blocks.

 ## Unsafety